 Very simply put the Mediterranean diet is a way of eating based on the traditional foods and eating patterns of the people and countries surrounding the Mediterranean Sea.

 I would rather refer to it as the Mediterranean way of eating.
-The word "diet" comes with a certain assumptions– a set of rules to follow, a list of “what not to eat,” empahsis on counting calories, or whatever it is you need to keep track of etc. That is not what you'll find with the Mediterranean diet.
+The word "diet" comes with certain assumptions--a set of rigid rules to follow that may have you counting calories and avoiding food groups that your body needs.
+Thankfully, that is not what you'll find when eating the Mediterranean way.

-As Oldways expert Kelly Toups, MLA, RD, LDN, explained to me in a recent conversation: while many “diets” in the common sense of the word are rooted in deprivation, the Mediterranean diet is a joyful way of eating that celebrates foods; keeping a focus on flavor and the pleasure of the table.
+As Oldways expert Kelly Toups, MLA, RD, LDN, explained to me in a recent conversation: while many diets in the common sense of the word are rooted in deprivation, the Mediterranean diet is a joyful way of eating that celebrates good foods, while keeping a strong focus on flavor and the pleasure of the table.

-The Mediterranean diet is not a structured diet.
-It’s a healthy, well-balanced eating pattern based on the Mediterranean diet pyramid.
-Kelly Toups says, "the pyramid show the combination of all our meals over days or weeks, demonstrating a clear, long-term path to better health."
+The Mediterranean way of eating is not a structured diet.
+It is a healthy, well-balanced eating pattern based on the Mediterranean diet pyramid.
+Kelly Toups says, "the pyramid shows the combination of all our meals over days or weeks, demonstrating a clear, long-term path to healthy eating and better health."

 If you're brand new to eating the Mediterranean way, expert Kelly Toups, MLA, RD, LDN says, "begin with simple swaps."